 If you plan to purchase a Cadillac ATS-V, you might want to factor in the total cost of ownership first.
-Between the gas fill-ups, car payments, and insurance premiums, it might be more than you thought at first.
+Between the gas fill-ups, car payments, and auto insurance coverage, it might be more than you thought at first.

 What’s interesting is that the two-door coupe is going to cost you $69,000 before any options.
 Of course, this does come with a 3.6-liter twin-turbocharged V6 engine that’s quite impressive, but the standard transmission is a six-speed manual.
 If you want to get the eight-speed automatic option, be prepared to pay even more.

 The good news is that most young drivers aren’t planning to drive this car.
-If you are part of the younger generation, expect to pay more behind the wheel of this luxury coupe.
+If you are part of the younger generation, and even if you practice safe driving, expect to pay more behind the wheel of this luxury coupe.